Kyladon/NFODaemon/README.md

 -------------------

 1. Configure global variables in `main.py` according to the comments provided.
+2. Configure Certbot standalone to obtain the required pem files to operate as HTTPS.
+For more info on this see here: https://eff-certbot.readthedocs.io/en/stable/using.html#standalone
+Once done you should copy the files to a location accessable by this daemon and update the le_ variables in `main.py`
-2. To send an NFO file to the daemon, follow these steps:
+4. To send an NFO file to the daemon, follow these steps:

 ### Sending an NFO File